Hello all

 I know that some of you enjoy intermittent fasting whilst others don’t and it is definitely easier for some than for others, depending upon your own personal “starting point”.
-For some it may require building up gradually, whilst for others it´s not such a great idea.
-This can depend upon activity levels, ability to manage blood sugar levels and “metabolic flexibility” (switching from using glucose to fats as energy) and habit!

 Intermittent fasting gives your liver a break from the constant onslaught of sugar and carbs that leaves it clogged and sluggish.
 Blockages are eliminated, and suddenly, it can turn fat into energy much faster, so you feel invigorated (and some even lose weight, although it’s not an objective I promote)!
 Additionally, fasting may help enhance the production and activity of certain enzymes involved in detoxification.